IngCr3at1on/ccgen/README.md

    --version, -v	print the version
 ```

-Currency supports Bitcoin, Paycoin and LiteDoge.
+Currently supports Bitcoin, Paycoin and LiteDoge.
 Pull requests for coin support are welcome.